perriera/CoureraBitcoin/README.md

 Custom exceptions then were like the icing on the cake.
 Being able to organize possible exceptions as a well defined class made it much easier to expect the unexpected, (*and recover from it gracefully*).

 Case in point.
-When Mr. Huabing wrote his code, he places **if** statements inside his handler:
+When Mr. Zhao wrote his code, he places **if** statements inside his handler:

 	/**
 	 * @return true if: (1) all outputs claimed by {@code tx} are in the current